-Exporting alerts to Sophos Central
+Exporting event data to Sophos Central

 Overview